Configuring WiFi on a Raspberry Pi

-Set Up WiFi on a Raspberry Pi 2
+WiFi on a Raspberry Pi

-Setting up WiFi on a Raspberry Pi (Pi) is a very simple process if you are using the latest version of Raspian, it can be very helpful if you want to use your Pi in an indoor/outdoor environment where being connected via an Ethernet cable is not possible.
+Adding WiFi to a Raspberry Pi (RPi) is a very simple process if you are using the latest version of Raspian, and can be very helpful if you want to use your RPi in an outdoor environment where being connected via an Ethernet cable is not possible.
 If you have a RPi 3 then the WiFi is already built in for you, if not then you will need to plugin a WiFi dongle to one of the usb ports.
 This guide will take you through the steps to set up the WiFi via the graphical user interface (GUI) and command line (CLI).

 Click on the icon to see a list of available WiFi networks.

-Select your network and you will be presented with a popup requesting your router password (This can normally be found on the back of your router).
+Select your network and you will presented with a popup requesting your router password (This can normally be found on the back of your router).

 Enter your password and you should now see your network icon change to a WiFi icon.

-Setting up WiFi Using the Command Line Interface (CLI)
+WiFi via the Command Line Interface (CLI)

-Next, we will need to edit the wpa_supplicant.conf file by entering the following command
+Next we will need to edit the wpa_supplicant.conf file by entering the following command

 Go to the bottom of this file and enter the following statement including your ESSID and password